garrandall/popular-music-data/tracks/hell-yeah-ginuwine-baby.md

 We got so many rooms in the Swiss like we were Swiss sailors Mami, givin' me head like she's a brain doner
 A pool party in my crib up in Daytona
-Hosted by Sonia and Monya, ooh
+Hosted by Sonia and Monya, oh

 (Baby)
 Mami, walkin' up the beach, so fly, so neat